cgwire/kitsu/docs/first_production/README.md

 ![Manage shots](../img/getting-started/manage_shot.png)

-You can now see that new shots are listed, described by their episode and sequence.
+You can now see that new shots are listed, described by their episode, and sequence.
 You have created the first shot of the first sequence of the first episode.

-Now let's add more shots than just one!
+Now, let's add more shots than just one!
 As you can see, the box already contains your name code but incremented, so you have to continue to click on **add** to create more shots.